-The Shares and Share Certificates.
+2. The Shares and Share Certificates

 A corporation has the ability to create and issue one or more classes of shares, with designations and preferences.
 Privileges, voting powers, restrictions or requisites and other rights may be provided by the Articles of Incorporation.
-The shares may have a nominal value but the corporation also may issue shares without par value.
+The shares may have a nominal value but the corporation may also issue shares without par value.

-The Board of Directors.
+4. The Board of Directors

-According our law, the Panama Corporations require a minimum of 3 Directors / Officers, they may be of any nationality and resident in any part of the world.
+The management, administration and business of a Panama corporation is administered and conducted by a Board of Directors, which, according to our laws, requires a minimum of 3 Directors / Officers.
+They may be of any nationality and a resident of any part of the world.

-The management, administration and business of the corporation is administered and conducted by a Board of Directors.
-The board of Directors usually are the ones in charge of the day to day control and management of the affairs of the corporation.
-It is not necessary for the members of a Board of Director to be shareholders or Panama Residents.
+The Board of Directors usually are the ones in charge of the day-to-day control and management of the affairs of the corporation.
+It is not necessary for the members of a Board to be shareholders or Panama Residents.

 Additionally, if expressly authorized by the articles of incorporation, it is possible for directors to be represented at meetings of the Board of Directors through proxy holders, who don’t need to be directors, and who must be appointed by public or private instruments, with or without power to substitute.

-The Directors and Officers.
+5. Directors and Officers

-Corporations must have a President, a Secretary and a Treasurer, who are elected by the Board of Directors.
+Corporations must have a President, a Secretary, and a Treasurer, who are elected by the Board of Directors.
 The standard practice is that the same persons are appointed as Directors / Officers.
 For example, Director-President, Director-Secretary and Director-Treasurer.

-The Registered Agent or Resident Agent.
+6. The Registered Agent or Resident Agent

 Panama Corporations must have a Registered Agent, also called Resident Agent in the Republic of Panama.
-According to our Law, the Registered Agent must be an Attorney in Panama or a Panama Law Firm.
+According to our laws, the Registered Agent must be an Attorney in Panama or a Panama Law Firm.
 The Resident Agent may be replaced by means of an amendment to the Articles of Incorporation.

-The Annual Franchise Tax.
+8. The Annual Franchise Tax

 The only payment that Panama Offshore Corporations are required to pay annually is the Annual Franchise Tax of US$ 300.00.
-Additionally, our Firm fees for being the Resident Agent of the Corporations are US$ 250 per year.
+Additionally, our firm fees for being the Resident Agent of the Corporations are US$ 250 per year.